 Reasons for Poor Cooking Performance

 A significant amount of dissatisfaction results from the amount of pre-heat time the oven is given.
-When the oven’s control has indicated the oven has reached the desired temperature, it helps to understand that the air inside the oven may have reached the selected temperature, but opening the door to insert food allows hot air to escape into the kitchen.
+When the oven’s control has indicated the oven has reached the desired temperature, it helps to understand that the air inside the oven may have reached the selected temperature, but opening the door to insert food allows hot air to flood out into the kitchen.

 When baking, it’s recommended to let the oven pre-heat for at least 30 minutes to allow this to happen.
-The shorter the recipe’s cooking time, the more important it is for the entire oven cavity to be heated to prevent a big temperature swing that will lead to poor results.
+The shorter the recipe’s cooking time, the more important it is for the entire oven cavity to be heated to prevent a big temperature swing that will likely lead to poor results.

 How Ovens Control Heat